 There are considerable concerns about the vulnerability of some emerging countries and their corporates which are getting caught in a perfect storm.
 Having borrowed massively in western currency denominated debt since the financial crisis, caused by western investors searching for yield by channelling investment cash away from western economies with dismal growth, depressed bond yields (due to QE), and near zero interest rates, into emerging countries, there is now a strong current flowing to reverse that flow back to those western economies with strong growth and an imminent rise in interest rates and bond yields.
 This change in investors' strategy and the massive reverse cash flow has depressed emerging country currencies and, together with a rise in expectations of a start to central interest rate increases in the US and UK has helped to cause the dollar and sterling to appreciate.
-In turn, this has made it much more costly for emerging countries are depressed.
+In turn, this has made it much more costly for emerging countries to service their western currency denominated debt at a time when their earnings from commodities are depressed.
 There are also going to be major issues when previously borrowed debt comes to maturity and requires refinancing at much more expensive rates, if available at all.